EU Settlement Scheme

 - Criminality check - You will need to complete the criminality check by declaring any criminal convictions.
 Only serious or persistent criminality will affect your application.
 This should not affect the vast majority of EU citizens and their family members.

 The International Student Advisor will be running advising sessions on how to apply to the EU Settlement Scheme.
-Due to the current Coronavirus COVID-19 pandemic the following sessions are cancelled, new sessions will be scheduled at the start of the new academic year:-
+To book a place, please select a date below:

 You can sign up for updates from the UK Government on any Brexit news and developments that may affect your status in the UK as a student.